Deep ReLU neural network approximation in Bochner spaces and applications to parametric PDEs: Approximation in Bochner spaces with Jacobi measure

-{\bf Acknowledgments.} The work of Dinh D\~ung and Van Kien Nguyen is funded by Vietnam National Foundation for Science and Technology Development (NAFOSTED) under Grant No. 102.01-2020.03.
-A part of this work was done when the authors were working at the Vietnam Institute for Advanced Study in Mathematics (VIASM).
+{\bf Acknowledgments.} A part of this work was done when the authors were working at the Vietnam Institute for Advanced Study in Mathematics (VIASM).
 They would like to thank the VIASM for providing a fruitful research environment and working condition.